Pedestrian-involved fatalities have already passed 2020 total

 Carrie Stuber and the rest of Ashley Saxon’s family continue to deal with Saxon’s passing after she was struck and killed by a vehicle near the intersection of 31st and West Street in late February.

 Saxon’s death was at the time the fourth fatal accident involving a pedestrian in 2021.
-Since then two more people have died from being struck by vehicles in Wichita raising the total to 6 deaths.
+Since then, two more people have died from being struck by vehicles in Wichita raising the total to six deaths.
 This number is one more than the number of pedestrian fatalities in both 2019 or 2020, and more than half of this year’s total fatal accidents.

 Stuber says she hopes to raise awareness about pedestrian accidents in honor of her late cousin.
 She